This course may be taken prior to or during the same term.

 Unless otherwise stipulated by external accreditation agreements, students whose academic programs require courses in other disciplines shall be given the same access to those courses as students in those majors.

 Students who wish to study or do research under the direction of a faculty member for topics or areas not detailed in regularly scheduled courses may make arrangements for such study as a directed independent study.
 Credit hours and requirements are determined by the director of the study.
-Registration requires the approval of the faculty member who will supervise the study and the student’s advisor.
-In the College of Business, all directed independent studies also require the approval of the appropriate department chair.
+Registration requires the approval of the faculty member who will supervise the study and the department chair, in addition to the completion of the Variable Credit Hour Registration form.
 Directed studies are available for approved subject area prefixes and levels and are designated by the last three digits of the course number.
 For example, ARH 4905 designates a senior level directed independent study in art history.

 Courses at the 5000 level may apply to either a graduate or undergraduate degree program; however, a student may not receive both graduate and undergraduate credit for the same course, and the course may only be used for one program.
-Juniors and seniors may enroll for 5000 level courses that will be included in their undergraduate program if they indicate this designation at the time of registration.
-Except in unusual cases, undergraduate students are restricted to 5000 level courses.
+With approval from their advisors, juniors and seniors may enroll for 5000 level courses that will be included in their undergraduate program.
 Only undergraduate students who have maintained a “B” average in courses numbered 3000 and above are permitted to enroll in graduate courses.
 For specific course requirements, students should contact the major department and refer to graduate course requirements in the catalog.

 The University of West Florida is a participating member of the SREB’s Electronic Campus, which is a marketplace for courses and programs offered by colleges and universities through electronic methods.
 Over 200 colleges and universities offer courses through SREB Electronic Campus, enabling students across the South to take courses without leaving their hometowns.
 All courses are offered by accredited colleges and universities in the Southern Regional Education Board states and exceed the Principles of Good Practice developed by the SREB Electronic Campus.
 Students may access the SREB Electronic Campus through the Internet at electroniccampus.org.
 SREB Electronic Campus member states are Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

-At the time of initial registration for each semester (including the drop/add period), undergraduate students may elect to take a course on the pass/fail basis.
+At the time of initial registration for each semester, undergraduate students may elect to take a course on the pass/fail basis.
 It is the responsibility of the student to understand the restrictions and implications surrounding usage of Pass/Fail grades.

 No more than six semester hours or two courses (whichever is greater in credit) per degree may be taken on the pass/fail basis.
 A failed course taken on the pass/fail basis counts as part of the maximum six semester hours and is computed in the GPA.
 Courses graded only on a satisfactory/unsatisfactory basis are not considered as part of the allowable 6 semester hours of pass/fail.

-Students may change from the pass/fail system in any course to the conventional letter grade system before the end of the tenth week of a fall or spring semester (see Academic Dates and Deadlines for summer semester and short term dates).
+Students may change from the pass/fail system in any course to the conventional letter grade system before the end of the tenth week of a fall or spring semester (see Academic Dates and Deadlines).
 Courses changed from the pass/fail grading system to the conventional letter grade system prior to the published deadline do not count as part of the six semester hours or two courses permitted to be taken on the pass/fail basis.

-Students may choose to audit a course at the time of registration through the end of the drop/add period.
+Students may choose to audit a course at the time of registration.
 Instructors are not required to grade work of students auditing a course.
 No credit is earned for an audit course.
-Students may change from the audit to the conventional letter grade system on or before the end of the fourth week of a fall or spring semester (see Academic Dates and Deadline for summer semester and short term dates).
-Students must have the instructors permission to change to an audit after the end of the drop/add period.
+Students may change from the audit to the conventional letter grade system on or before the end of the fourth week of a fall or spring semester (see Academic Dates and Deadline).
+Students must have the instructor's permission to change to an audit after the end of the drop/add period.
 Out-of-State fees are not assessed for audit courses.
 Out-of-State students changing from audit to the conventional letter grade system will be assessed out-of-state fees.

-Class schedule changes (drop and add) may be processed once a student has initially registered through the end of the scheduled drop/add period.
-Students may choose to change their class schedules on MyUWF or in writing to the Office of the Registrar.
+Class schedule changes (drop and add) may be completed once a student has initially registered until the end of the scheduled drop/add period.
+Students may choose to change their class schedules on MyUWF.
 If the drop/add results in an increase in fees, the student must pay the additional fees as assessed by the fee payment due date.
 Any refunds of fees due to dropping a course prior to the end of the drop/add period will be issued by the Cashier’s Office.
-Appeals to drop/add period should be addressed to the Office of the Registrar.
+Appeals to the drop/add period should be addressed to the Office of the Registrar via the Schedule Adjustment Appeal.
+See Academic Dates and Deadlines for Drop/Add periods.

-Students are required to pay an excess hour surcharge for each credit hour in excess of 120% (students who began enrollment Fall 2009-Summer 2011), 115% (students who began enrollment Fall 2011-Summer 2012), or 110% (students who began enrollment Fall 2012 and later) of the number of credit hours required to complete the baccalaureate degree program in which the students are enrolled.
+Students are required to pay an excess hour surcharge for each credit hour in excess of 120% (students who began enrollment Fall 2009-Summer 2011), 115% (students who began enrollment Fall 2011-Summer 2012), or 110% (students who began enrollment Fall 2012 and later) of the number of credit hours required to complete the baccalaureate degree program in which the student had declared at matriculation.
 Students whose initial enrollment at any institution of higher education beginning Fall 2009 and later may be assessed excess hours fees if they exceed the number of hours required for the degree program.
-Students whose initial enrollment in any institution of higher education is prior to Fall 2009 are exempt from excess hours.
-See tuition and fees for specific excess hour fee.
+Students whose initial enrollment as a degree seeking undergraduate in any institution of higher education was prior to Fall 2009 are exempt from excess hours.

 The following credit hours are included when calculating: